Long Branch and the Presidency

 President William McKinley (l) and Vice President Garret Hobart in Long Branch, 1899.

-Former President Theodore Roosevelt at Branchport train station, May 1912.
+Whistle-Stop Speech — Former President Theodore Roosevelt at Branchport train station, May 1912.
 Long Branch Mayor Bryant Newcomb (l) introduced him.
 TR was campaigning for the 1912 Republican Party nomination for US President.
 He won the NJ primary that month but lost the nomination to his hand-picked successor and incumbent President William H. Taft.
-Despite the loss, the 26th president still ran for an unprecedented third-term on the Progressive Party ticket (or “Bull Moose Party”).
+Despite the loss, the 26th president still ran for an unprecedented third-term on the Progressive Party ticket (or “Bull Moose Party”) that year.
 Both presidents were defeated that November 1912 by Democrat Woodrow Wilson (then serving as NJ’s governor).
 Wilson’s victory came with just 41% of the vote — nationally and in NJ too.
 TR had easily carried NJ in ’00 (as VP) and ’04 (as President).
 TR died in January 1919.

 Church of the Presidents